 The California Restaurant offers Cali Style sushi rather than authentic Japanese fare.
 The menu is quite limited and focuses mainly on Sushi, there are very few Entree options, so if you are not a fan of Sushi this is not the best choice.
 It should also be noted this is a fine-dining restaurant, not a quick-stop Sushi joint so take your time and enjoy the meal.

-The menu has many shades of Nobu on the menu, Creamy Tempura Shrimp, Miso Black Cod, Lobster Tacos all seem reminiscent of the iconic restaurant.
+The menu has many shades of Nobu on the menu, Creamy Tempura Shrimp, Miso Black Cod, and Lobster Tacos which all seem reminiscent of the iconic restaurant.
 This is no bad thing however and there are plenty of house specialties such as the Koi Crispy Rice and Kobe Potstickers.

-Prices are quite low for a high-end Sushi restaurant, with cut rolls around $12 and specialty rolls $12-23 Sushi and Sashimi prices range from $8-$18.
-With drinks, a quick lunch will be around $60 per person and an indulgent dinner $100-200 per person.
+Prices are quite low for a high-end Sushi restaurant, with cut rolls around $12 and specialty rolls $12-27 Sushi and Sashimi prices range from $8-$18.
+With drinks, a quick lunch will be around $60 per person, and an indulgent dinner $100-200 per person.
 So definitely costly but reasonable considering this is experience dining and compared to the high-end Japanese restaurants in Vegas Koi can be nearly half the price!

 The wait staff are incredible and can really help and advise you on the menu to ensure even if you are not fully up on Sushi Nomemcleture you can still have a phenomenal meal.
 They offer the perfect blend of friendly, professional, and expert!